 How high should be the jumps for dog agility?

 Jumps in agility training for dogs are clearly determined by the size of the breed and its flexibility.
 Agility jump is an integral part of the agility training for the dogs.
-Jumps are usually created with cylindrical pipes placed on other two upright pipes on the ground.
+Jumps are usually created with cylindrical pipes placed on the other two upright pipes on the ground.
 The dog is required to jump and cross the hurdle without knocking it down.

-However, it is to be remembered that all breeds are not of the same size and doesn’t have identical physical flexibility.
+However, it is to be remembered that all breeds are not of the same size and don’t have identical physical flexibility.
 Therefore, before placing the jump, it is important to calculate the size of the dog.
 A too high jump obstacle can lead to a fatal injury for the dog.
 As there are chances that the dog might fail in its first attempt, therefore, the pipes should be lightweight so that even if knocked out, they don’t cause any physical injury to the pet.
 With time and practice, the height of the agility jump can be increased eventually.

 It entirely depends upon an individual as to how he/she wants to set up the home agility training course.
 For the basic, it is important to have jumps, weaves, and tunnels as obstacles.
 One can purchase them individually at the initial level, but as the dog starts to develop its courage to perform better, a dog agility equipment kit can become helpful.

 There are several dog agility kits available in the market such as affordable agility in the bag, agility beginner bundle, dog agility equipment package, and agility gear starter package with the tippy board.
 All these equipment kit comes with a set of hurdles required to perform agility at home.
-Purchasing them can be beneficial as it is cost effective and will as well aid in improving the physical fitness of the dog because a variety of hurdle means a variety of challenges to be performed.
+Purchasing them can be beneficial as it is cost-effective and will as well aid in improving the physical fitness of the dog because a variety of hurdles means a variety of challenges to be performed.

 Agility is one of the most engaging canine sports which help in developing the trust and bonding between the pet and its owner.
 It is a challenging task to overcome all the hurdles built in the agility course only by understanding the verbal commands of the dog handler.
 Agility is usually practiced in clubs, but if it can be set up at home with adequate dog agility equipment kits, then it becomes easier for the dog to open up to the challenges in a friendly environment.

 But given a thought, dog agility involves immense risk for your beloved pet.
-If the hurdles placed are not tailor-made according to the size and flexibility of the dog, then it can lead to fatal injury of joints, muscles, and limbs.
+If the hurdles placed are not tailor-made according to the size and flexibility of the dog, then it can lead to the fatal injury of joints, muscles, and limbs.
 Agility is for fun, so it should never be imposed on the dog.
-If the dog enjoys the agility training like a game, it can overcome the hurdles with ease.
-However, the safety of the dog is of utmost importance in any canine sports.
+If the dog enjoys agility training as a game, it can overcome the hurdles with ease.
+However, the safety of the dog is of the utmost importance in any canine sports.